keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 by providing a straight-forward way to examine the application's ability to perform the actions for which it was developed.
-In this particular case, Keptn can perform `KeptnEvaluations` to examine whether the `response time` of the application microservices are in the expected boundaries.
+In this particular case, Keptn can perform `KeptnEvaluations` to examine whether the `response time` of the application services are in the expected boundaries.

 <!-- more -->